 Jakarta is a truly special multi cultural city but imagine you were in Jakarta for only a day and you didn’t know what to do, this guide will show you some things that you can do in your very short time in this amazing city.

 Pick your accommodation

-Time is of the essence here, so you need to pick a hotel that is centrally located and can allow you to get to all the attractions in quick time.
+Time is the essence here, so you need to pick a hotel that is centrally located like the hotel that is centrally located and allows you to reach all attractions in quickly.
 The Grand Hyatt Jakarta is the perfect example of this, especially since it is located in the heart of the city and also very close to the National Monument.

 The National Monument

 The National Monument of Indonesia is located right at the centre of Merdeka Square (one of the largest squares in the world) and is an iconic sight of the Jakarta skyline.
 The monument is dedicated to the hard struggles of the Indonesian people to gain independence from the Dutch Empire.
 Of course an event of such significance deserves a magnificent monument and the tower rises 132 metres above the city, and it is possible to go the observation deck near the top of the monument, which gives stunning views of the city and its surrounds.